apwelsh/hubitat/roku/README.md

 ## Getting Started

-To use this software, you must download two files:
+To use this software, you must download just this one file:
  - [roku-tv.groovy](devices/roku-tv.groovy)

+ ** Note ** that there used to be two files, but I have converted the device driver to use the built-in Generic Switch driver.

 ## Installation
 Sign into your Hubitat device, and add the Roku TV device handler.
 To do so, from the menu select the **"Drivers Code"** menu option.